-Objective: 49 To maintain a representative collection of plants originating from the temperate climate zone of Asia.
-Policies: 49.1 The Gardens shall be a repository for temperate Asiatic plants in New Zealand.
-49.2 The Temperate Asian Collection shall be located in the south/south-east margin of the Gardens, to take advantage of the significant microclimates and topographical features found there.
-49.3 The Temperate Asian Collection shall incorporate or be linked to the following existing gardens: Scarlet Oak border Ilex border Gingko triangle Bamboo border River walk borders Rhododendron border Cherry mound Maple border Ilex Border Objective: 50 To display a collection of Ilex species and cultivars.
+Objective:49To maintain a representative collection of plants originating from the temperate climate zone of Asia.

+- 49.1 The Gardens shall be a repository for temperate Asiatic plants in New Zealand.

+- 49.2 The Temperate Asian Collection shall be located in the south/south-east margin of the Gardens, to take advantage of the significant microclimates and topographical features found there.

+- 49.3 The Temperate Asian Collection shall incorporate or be linked to the following existing gardens:

+- Scarlet Oak border

+- Ilex border

+- Gingko triangle

+- Bamboo border

+- River walk borders

+- Rhododendron border

+- Cherry mound

+- Maple border

+Ilex Border

+Objective: 50 To display a collection of Ilex species and cultivars.
 Policies: 50.1 An overhead canopy of trees shall be maintained to provide shelter for the Ilex border.
 50.2 The Ilex border plantings shall have a link with the Temperate Asian Collection.
-Scarlet Oak Borde er Objective: 51 To display a mixed group of evergreen and deciduous plants with a ground cover of spring flowering bulbs.
+Scarlet Oak Bord er Objective: 51 To display a mixed group of evergreen and deciduous plants with a ground cover of spring flowering bulbs.
 Policy: 51.1 The Scarlet Oak border plantings shall have a link with the Temperate Asian Collection.
-Rhododendron Bo order Objective: 52 To display New Zealand bred Rhododendron cultivars along with appropriate companion plants.
-Policy: 52.1 The Rhododendron border plantings shall have a link with the Temperate Asian Collection.